COVID-19 Policies and Protocols

 Before Coming to KSS

-- All parents will be asked to follow Colorado’s guidelines, (PDF) Illness Policy - How Sick is Too Sick, when assessing their child’s ability to participate in programming.
+- All guardians will be asked to follow Colorado’s guidelines, Illness Policy - How Sick is Too Sick (PDF), when assessing their child’s ability to participate in programming.

-Keystone Science School is continually reviewing all program practices and protocols with the goal of limiting the spread of infectious diseases such as COVID-19.
-We have adopted several new protocols and we will continue to develop new practices and protocols as new guidelines are presented.
+Keystone Science School is continually reviewing all program practices and protocols with the goal of limiting the spread of infectious diseases, including COVID-19.
+We have adopted COVID-19 protocols into all aspects of our programming.
+Below is a list of our core practices:

-- Group Size - All programs will maintain group sizes of no more than 15 campers.
-All activities will be facilitated in these exclusive groups for the duration of the program session.
+- Group Size and Cohorts - All programs will maintain small group sizes as mandated by CDPHE.
+All activities will be facilitated in exclusive groups, called cohorts, for the duration of the program day.

-- Program Location & Public Interaction - KSS has shifted programming activities and will no longer participate in experiences that take place in “uncontrolled” public spaces such as museums, recreation centers, or libraries.
-We will continue to hike and participate in outdoor activities with strict social distancing protocols in place to limit the interaction with other outdoor recreationists.
+- Program Location & Public Interaction - KSS has shifted some programming activities and will limit experiences that take place in “uncontrolled” public spaces such as museums, recreation centers, or libraries.
+We will continue to hike and participate in outdoor activities with physical distancing protocols in place to limit the interaction with other outdoor recreationists.

 - Food Service - KSS has removed all family-style meal service from programming.
 All meals will be served buffet style or will include foods that are individually wrapped for participants and staff.